CrueltySquad/CrueltySquad.github.io/README.md

-_Jack sucks btw, you know who you are_
+_Alvin sucks btw, you know who you are_